Skip to Main Content

 The bottom line

-Nearly all credit card fraud schemes, from phishing scams to card skimming, have the same end result: Someone else making fraudulent purchases on your credit card account.
-Knowing how to report credit card fraud and how to stop unauthorized credit card charges can help protect you from having to pay for someone else’s fraudulent charges.
-Taking steps to prevent credit card fraud can help protect you from having to deal with these headaches in the future.
+Nearly all credit card fraud schemes, from phishing scams to card skimming, have the same result: Someone else is making fraudulent purchases on your credit card account.
+Knowing how to report credit card fraud and stop unauthorized credit card charges can help protect you from having to pay for someone else’s fraudulent charges.
+Taking steps to prevent credit card fraud can help protect you from dealing with these headaches in the future.